razzius/weave/README.md

 # You can call your database however you'd like; I use hms
 $ createdb hms
 $ export DATABASE_URL='postgres:///hms'
-# It appears a PYTHONPATH is necessary to allow scripts like this to import.
-# Ideally this next step would not be necessary.
-$ export PYTHONPATH=.
 $ pipenv run python -m server.scripts.resetdb
 ```